 UNG and NAGS are both fine products.
 Choosing the one that makes sense for your clients depends on their objectives.

 Bottom Line: There is no “best ETF”, only a fund that makes the most sense for you.

 25. Free Resources Can Make Your Life Easier

-There are a number of place to turn to when it comes to commodity investing, but what will make your life easier is utilizing the free resources at your fingertips.
+There are a number of places to turn to when it comes to commodity investing, but what will make your life easier is utilizing the free resources at your fingertips.
 Commodity HQ is dedicated to offering the most up-to-date commentary on the industry as well as a suite of other resources that come at no cost.
-Investors and advisors can utilize our Heatmap Tool, Dictionary, and Library aside from the free content already provided [see also Doomsday Special: 7 Hard Asset Investments You Can Hold in Your Hand].
+Investors and advisors can utilize our Heatmap Tool, Dictionary, and Library, in addition to the free content already provided [see also Doomsday Special: 7 Hard Asset Investments You Can Hold in Your Hand].

-Bottom Line: You have numerous resources at your fingertips, use them!
+Bottom Line: Investors have numerous resources at their fingertips, use them!

 Disclosure: No positions at time of writing.